Sciroccogti/sciroccogti.top/source/_posts/计网/cn-4.md

 ### 4.3.4 Where Does Queuing Occur?

-Suppose input and output line speeds (transmission rates) all have an identical transmission rate of $R_{line​}$ packets per seconds, and there are NNN input ports and NNN output ports.
+Suppose input and output line speeds (transmission rates) all have an identical transmission rate of $R_{line}$ packets per seconds, and there are NNN input ports and NNN output ports.

 All packets have the same fixed length and arrive to input ports in a synchronous manner (the time to send a packet on any link is equal to the time to receive a packet on any link, during this interval, either zero or one packets can arrive on an input link).

 Define $R_{switch}$ as the rate at which packets can be moved from input port to output port.
-If $R_{switch}$​ is $N$ times faster than $R_{line}$, then only negligible queueing will occur at the input ports.
+If $R_{switch}$ is $N$ times faster than $R_{line}$, then only negligible queueing will occur at the input ports.
 (In the worst case $N$ input lines are receiving packets and all packets are to be forwarded to the same output port, each batch of $N$ packets can be cleared before the next batch arrives.)

 #### Input Queueing